SymbioticLab/FedScale/README.md

 ### Installing From Source
 FedScale requires Python 3.7 or better.
 We use [Anaconda](https://www.anaconda.com/products/distribution#download-section) environments to manage its dependencies.
+FedScale also requires `FEDSCALE_HOME` environment variable set to the path of the FedScale installation directory.

 Once you have Anaconda installed, here are the instructions assuming that the current directory is where you have cloned FedScale to.